jellyfish-huntre/rooms/README.md

 As of November 2020, _Rooms_ is still in early development.

 \* - Developers may want to host their own ICE servers.
-Still, the developer experience has the potential to be serverless due to the availability of free, public ICE servers.
+Still, the developer experience has the potential to be serverless due to the availability of free, live ICE servers and public implementations.

 ### Design